Shrivallabh Vyas

 Vallabh Vyas was an Indian film and television actor.
 He was known for films including Sarfarosh (1999), Lagaan (2001), Abhay (2001), Aan: Men at Work (2004), Netaji Subhas Chandra Bose: The Forgotten Hero (2005), Sankat City (2009) and theater works such as Virasat (1985).

 Personal life

 On 13 October 2008 Vyas suffered a paralytic attack while shooting for a film.
 Due to the financial issues, his family moved from Jaisalmer to Jaipur for his treatment.
-According to his wife Shobha, the Cine and TV Artists Association (CINTAA) did not support him financially, despite the fact that the association had set up a trust for the actors who are suffering from losses.
+According to his wife Shobha, the Cine and TV Artists Association (CINTAA) did not support him financially, despite the fact that the association had set up a trust for the actors who were suffering from losses.
 Actor Arun Bali, a member of CINTAA, had provided an amount of ₹10 thousand and Gajendra Chauhan, the vice president of CINTAA had provided a cheque of ₹50 thousand, which his family refused.
 Actors Irrfan Khan, Manoj Bajpayee and Aamir Khan provided financial help for the Vyas family and for his treatment.